How to Keep Rats & Mice Out This Fall

 Long-Term Rodent Prevention in the Bay Area

 Rats and mice may be especially troublesome in the fall, but they’re truly a year-round nuisance.
-Whether you want to stop an infestation in its tracks or prevent one altogether, the rodent exterminators at The Hitmen can help.
+Whether you want to stop an infestation in its tracks or prevent one altogether, the rodent exterminators at Western Exterminator, formerly Hitmen can help.
 Reach out to our experts today to learn more!